git-moss/DrivenByMoss-Documentation/Generic-Tools-Protocols/Gamepad.md

 ## Configuration

 The settings show several controls of the gamepad.
 A control is either a button or an axis (normally a joystick moved horizontally or vertically).
 For each of these controls a function can be selected to be executed.
 Some functions are marked to be only available for buttons or axis controls.
-For controls not present on the selected controller the selection list is greyed out.
+For controls not present on the selected controller the selection list is grayed out.

 For each axis which has a CC message set as the function the range can be configured: